Standard Test Method for Measuring Fretting Corrosion of Osteosynthesis Plates and Screws

 and the plate hole countersink area.
 The implants are used in are to be regarded separately as standard.
 The values stated in

-generates a relative motion between plates and screws which system shall be used independently of the other.
-Combining
+generates a relative motion between plates and screws which ensure conformance with the standard, each system shall be

-simulates one type of motion pattern that can occur when these values from the two systems may result in non-conformance
+simulates one type of motion pattern that can occur when these used independently of the other, and values from the two

-devices are used clinically. with the standard.
+devices are used clinically. systems shall not be combined.

 1.2 Since the environmental and stress conditions used in